HKDSE writing-loop practice

 Discover → practice → improve

-A homepage that mirrors the actual learning loop
+A homepage that mirrors the actual revision loop

-The key job of the landing page is simple: help students understand what to do first, what they will get back, and why the feedback is useful.
+The key job of the landing page is simple: help students understand what to write, which leak to fix first, and why another loop may be worth paying for.

 1